AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-08-29-redux-explained-again.markdown

 **TODO** Messy beach front

 By now, hopefully, it should be clear that the new beachfront being built represents our application state.
-Components are continually reacting on it and also making changes to it.
+Components are continually reading from it and also making changes to it.
+With every component trying to alter te state to serve its own needs it is no wonder that we soon have the spaghetti mess shown above.

 Even if we are only talking about keeping tabs on an **IsSaving** flag to show a spinner.
 No matter how small we try and keep the state, every enterprise application end up a to a greater or lesser degree like Web Town, with serious crossed lines in communications.

 **Redux to the rescue**

-So how could we solve this mess?
+So how could we solve this?

 Well, what Web Town needs is some serious coordination.
-And to that end they decided to set up the *Redux Beachfront Store*.
+And to that end they decided to set up the *Redux Beachfront Manufacturing Store*.

+**TODO** Image of the store.

+*NOTE: Although the term **store** in Redux refers to storage, in this article we will also use the shop meaning of store, as the Redux store also provides us with some services...and its fun!*

+Web Town realised that in order to ensure that it recieved the beachfront it wanted, the construction had to be managed in one place.
+And while the citizens were pretty good in creating the parts needed for the beachfront, the assembly of the various parts into one whole needed to be handled by the experts.

+And that is where the *Redux Beachfront Manufacturing Store* came in.

+They had a few rules:

+- Whenever someone made something to be incorporated in the beachfront, it had to be shipped to the store and not directly installed.
+The store would handle installing the items in the correct location.
+- All communication were to be done via the store.
+Whilst Web Town still allowed casual chats and parties, all conversations around the beach front needed to go through the store's communication department.
+This meant that every time a change was made to the beachfront the communications department would contact every citizen and inform them that the beachfront has changed.
+- All conversations were to be recorded.
+- And finally, as the CEO of the store was a student at *Hogwarts* university, he introduced a but of magic.
+Instead of only changing the actual beachfront every time a change was made, a magical copy was made of the beachfront before the change so that they could very easily go back to any version in time should it appear that things were not going the way as planned.

+**TODO** Image of new flow

+The rules meant that:

+- By having the store doing the actual installations it meant no more problems with some citizens trying to install the same thing twice or installing two things in the same place.
+- With the store handling the communications, it meant that all instructions to make a change to the beachfront went through one central location and in sequence and that all citizens were informed every time the progress changed so they could all adjust their own plans instantly and cut out problems later.
+- Because all calls were recorded and magical copies were made of all changes it meant that, should anything go wrong, the store could instantly go back to any version of the beachfront and apply all changes but the faulty one to it.